seung0708/calorie_calculator/backend/notes.md

 [] Use ES6 features when appropriate (e.g. arrow functions, let & const, rest and spread syntax)

 # Rails
-[] Follow Rails MVC and RESTful conventions.
+[x] Follow Rails MVC and RESTful conventions.
 That means e.g.
-    [] a request GET/puppies out to be handled by the PuppiesController [] fetch puppies form the database using a Puppy ActiveRecord model, and return a list of puppies as JSON [] Well-named variables and methods
+    [x] a request GET/puppies out to be handled by the PuppiesController [s] fetch puppies form the database using a Puppy ActiveRecord model, and return a list of puppies as JSON [x] Well-named variables and methods
-[] Short, single-puprose methods
+[x] Short, single-puprose methods

 # Git
 [] Aim for a large number of small commits - commit frequently!